Internet-Draft OAuth Mission Expansion August 2026

 predecessor_state_changed:

-The predecessor made a terminal exit from active (to revoked, expired, or superseded) before this request could be adjudicated, including the cases caught at request binding (Section 4.3).
+The predecessor made a terminal exit from active (to revoked, expired, or superseded) before this expansion could complete, whether caught at request binding (Section 4.3) or at the compare-and-set on successor activation (Section 10).
 The client MUST NOT retry the same expansion against this predecessor.

 predecessor_not_active: